scoinhawk/LOTTO/README.md

 1. Gather Dates and their appropiate winning lottery numbers
-2. Gather Every number that has been drawn and show the occurrence (in percentage), in the future I want to be abe to filter based on All time or past month.
+2. Gather Every number that has been drawn and show the occurrence (in percentage), in the future I want to be able to filter based on All time or past month.
 3. Create a UI design to display this information

 * This is only be tested for the American Mega Millions Lotto (83 pages of data as of January 17,2018)